spacecowboy02/books-api/README.md

 2. **Access the PHP Container**

-   Once all containers are up and running, and you have confirmed their status, access the PHP container with the command:
+   Once all containers are up and running, and you have confirmed their status, access the PHP container in the new terminal with the command:

    ```bash
    docker-compose exec php sh